 Do I need a general contractor license in Idaho?

-You’ll also find several exemptions to the general contractor registration process.
-Licensed professionals like electrical contractors, plumbers, HVAC installers, engineers, and surveyors are exempt as long as they operate within the scope of their license.
-Property owners who work on their land and don't plan to sell it within a year and commercial building owners who maintain their buildings with their own staff are also exempt from registration.
+Property owners who work on their land and don’t plan to sell it within a year and commercial building owners who maintain their buildings with their own staff are also exempt from registration.

 How to register a general contractor business in Idaho

 Once you fill out the Idaho contractor registration application, gather your documentation.
-You’ll need certificates of general liability and workers’ compensation insurance.
-You'll also need to submit additional documentation if you've had your contractor license or registration denied, been disciplined in Idaho or another state, or have a criminal record.
+You’ll need certificates of general liability and worker’s compensation insurance.
+You’ll also need to submit additional documentation if you’ve had your contractor license or registration denied, been disciplined in Idaho or another state, or have a criminal record.

 Idaho general contractor registration requirements